Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 ```

 ### crop
-Map all the transformations applied to your component into a simple and ready to use object specifying the context necessary for a crop operation, such object must be used along with a library capable of cropping images and/or videos, for instance Expo Image Manipulator, see [Use Crop Zoom with Expo Image Manipulator](../guides/cropzoomexpo)
+Map all the transformations applied to your component into a simple and ready to use object specifying the context necessary for a crop operation, such object must be used along with a library capable of cropping images and/or videos, for instance Expo Image Manipulator, see [Use Crop Zoom with Expo Image Manipulator](../guides/cropzoomexpo) guide.

 - Arguments